MrCooperInterviews/Nodejs_Express_App/README.md

 Repo with Nodejs and Express
 # Choose the proper installer at the Node.js download page.
 Select the respective Node JS LTS support version and Install it
-# Navigate to myapp
+# Navigate to client/server
-cd myapp
+cd client / server
 # Install the Node packages
 npm install
 # Run the app in MAC